gludington/conditional-visibility/wiki/tutorial.md

 6) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything and return false.
 7) If not 'condition' are present on the target token return true (nothing to check).

-   - 7.1) Auto passive perception check if module setting `autoPassivePerception` is enabled
+   ~~- 7.1) Auto passive perception check if module setting `autoPassivePerception` is enabled~~

+   - 7.1) Auto passive perception check if the flag `Use Stealth Passive` is enabled

 8) Check again for _passive perception vs passive stealth_ like on point 4) this time we use the hidden active effect like the stealth passive on the target token...THIS WILL BE CHECK ONLY IF ONE CONDITION IS PRESENT ON THE TARGET AND THE CONDITION TYPE IS 'HIDDEN', **REMEMBER THE HIDDEN VALUE OVERRIDE THE STEALTH PASSIVE VALUE IN THIS CASE, so is like you downgrade the stealth passive of the target token with this trick**

-  - ~~8.1) Remember if the _Stealth passive value_ is > then the current hidden value and module setting `autoPassivePerception` is enabled, we use the stelath passive value instead the hidden value~~
+  - ~~8.1) Remember if the _Stealth passive value_ is > then the current hidden value and module setting `autoPassivePerception` is enabled, we use the stealth passive value instead the hidden value~~

+  - 8.1) Remember if the _Stealth passive value_ is > then the current hidden value and the flag `Use Stealth Passive` is enabled, we use the stealth passive value instead the hidden value

   - 8.2) Check if the current perception passive value is >= of the _Hidden Perception passive value_: